ammaritiz/LexisNexisHackathon17/documents/FIXDESIGN.md

 - Priority level of issues is calculated on deadlines and git issue’s label(s)
 - There are fixed number of labels.
 - Each individual issue is assigned appropriate label(s) by the developer(s).
+- Deadlines looks for issues with attached milestones.

 ###Additional Design Pattern:
 #####Adapter Pattern